-Enemies within these Shores is a new release historical fiction, based on a true untold story about internment in Australia during World War Two.
+Enemies within these Shores is historical fiction, inspired by a shocking true story about the internment of civilians in Australia during World War Two.

 Baby Farm and The Scarlet Key are both crime mysteries set in Brisbane, featuring crusty investigative reporter, Seth VerBeek and his young sidekick, Cate Bradshaw.
 As well as being gripping reads, the stories incorporate controversial issues such as forced adoptions, positive ageing, coping with loss, and forgiveness.